 Humansa provides Influenza vaccination

-World Health Organization (WHO) recommended that quadrivalent vaccines for use in the 2022-23 northern hemisphere influenza season contain the following:
+World Health Organization (WHO) recommends that quadrivalent vaccines for use in the 2023-2024 influenza season contain the following:

 Flu Vaccine (Injection Shot)

 Suitable for people aged 6 or above

 FAQs of Influenza vaccine